tstih/more/README.md

 ### Styling edges

-Because the `DrawEdge` event gives you both ends of the edge - the parent node and the child node (with their coordinates), you can chose how to draw your edge.
+Because the `DrawEdge` event gives you both ends of the edge - the parent node and You can choose how to draw your edge with the child node (with their coordinates).
-It can be a line, a curve, etc. You may also start your edge at end of the parent node (instead of node center) and draw it to start of the other node.
-Following code does just that, see image for the result.
+It can be a line, a curve, etc. You may also start your edge at the end of the parent node.
+(instead of the node centre) and draw it to the start of the other node.
+The following code does just that; see the image for the result.

 ~~~cs
 private void _hierarchy_DrawEdge(object sender, DrawEdgeEventArgs e)